munin-monitoring/munin/doc/reference/plugin.rst

 :Value: space separated list of data sources (fieldnames)
 :Type: optional
 :Description:
   | Ensures that the listed fields are displayed in specified order.
 Any additional fields are added in the order of appearance after fields appearing on this list.
+This attribute is useful when STACKing data sources with :ref:`fieldname.draw <fieldname.draw>`.
   |
-  | This attribute is also used for "loaning", which is the practice of taking data sources from other graphs.
+  | It's also used for :ref:`loaning data <example-plugin-aggregate>` from other data sources (other plugins), which enables Munin to :ref:`create aggregate or other kinds of combined graphs <aggregate-graphs>`.
-:See also: `Loaning Data <http://munin-monitoring.org/wiki/LoaningData>`_
+:See also: `Loaning Data <http://munin-monitoring.org/wiki/LoaningData>`_, :ref:`Aggregate Graphs <aggregate-graphs>`
 :Default:

 ============